Stephen D. Newman

 Stephen D. Newman (born January 20, 1943) is an American actor.
 In 1983, he appeared opposite Brian Bedford in a Broadway production of Molière's The Misanthrope.
 For his performance in The Misanthrope, in which he played Philinte, Newman was nominated for a Drama Desk Award for Outstanding Featured Actor in a Play.
+From 1980-81, he played the role of Barrett Marshall on the NBC daytime drama Texas.
 Newman also appeared in the 1982 film Sophie's Choice.